Léonce Laugier

 Jean Joseph Marie Léonce Laugier was Governor General for Inde française in the Second French Colonial Empire under Third Republic.

 Biography

-Laugier was born on March 26, 1829, in Draguignan, France, to Joseph Honoré Isidore Laugier, a lawyer, and Marguerite Françoise Gattier.
+Laugier was born on 26 March 1829 in Draguignan, France, to Joseph Honoré Isidore Laugier, a lawyer, and Marguerite Françoise Gattier.
 In 1868, he became Secretary General of the Interior in Cochinchina.
 During his time in Cochinchina, he received the Royal Order of Cambodia.
-On March 9, 1871, he was appointed Director of Interior Services in Réunion.
-He then received the Legion of Honour on August 7, 1877.
-He became Governor of French India in February 1879, a post he held until April of 1881.
-After retiring, Laugier died on June 22, 1900, in his hometown of Draguignan.
+On 9 March 1871 he was appointed Director of Interior Services in Réunion.
+He then received the Legion of Honour on 7 August 1877.
+He became Governor of French India in February 1879, a post he held until April 1881.
+After retiring, Laugier died on 22 June 1900 in his hometown of Draguignan.